 Secondly, the trail begins at the St Bernard Hospice.
 In summer,r you can visit the St Bernard dogs and explore a museum dedicated to their role as rescue dogs.

-Thirdly, it’s a wonderful hike in dramatic high Alpine scenery.
+Thirdly, it’s a wonderful hike through dramatic high-Alpine scenery.

 We started at the St Bernard Hospice, then went over two passes to reach a dramatic panorama.
 Here you’ll get amazing views of Grand Golliat, Mont Dolent, and Mont Blanc.

-We then took the trail that descends to a trio of lakes known as Lacs de Fenêtre that sit on a grassy, flower-filled 2,500m high plateau.
+We then took the trail that descends to a trio of lakes known as Lacs de Fenêtre, which sit on a grassy, flower-filled 2,500m-high plateau.

 There was one more pass to climb before we returned to the hospice.

-Although there is nothing technically difficult on this hike, the ascent of 1,000 metres makes it moderately challenging.
+Although there is nothing technically difficult about this hike, the 1,000-metre ascent makes it moderately challenging.
 There is also the potential for snow on the trail even in mid-July.

 This hike is little more than an afternoon stroll, but it’s one of the great hikes in Switzerland.